 You can check all your conversation sources at a glance, directly from your Inbox.
 The Sources folder contains a list of sources of all conversations stored in the Inbox.
 Clicking on a source filters the Inbox view to display only conversations that originated from the selected source.

+Under More info, you will see the source origin.
 If the source was a website or other internet link, you will be able to click the URL from the Source details popup to view the source page.
 For more information about checking sources, refer to Understanding Conversation Sources and Parameters.